GERMAN VERSION AVAILABLE

 The events will be framed by artistic contributions and concerts.
 Special features this year include a specially commissioned composition for the congress by Giordano Bruno do Nascimento (1981‒), whose musical roots lie in Cottbus, and a new format for the artistic competition, some of whose prize-winning entries will be performed as part of a concert by the band Anders at the Cottbus Gladhouse.

-There will also be working group meetings, the Autumn School, and the now traditional student breakfast.
+There will also be working group meetings, the Autumn School, and a shared lunch for students.

-The organisation committee is looking forward to receiving numerous suggestions for contributions and welcomes all participants to Cottbus.
+The organisation committee is looking forward to welcoming the participants to Cottbus.